Call us 24/7

 How Fire Suppression Systems Work

-Fire suppression systems are referred to as ‘active’ fire protection due to the fact that they are triggered by an active fire, or signs of a fire.
+Fire suppression systems are referred to as ‘active’ fire protection as they are triggered by an active fire or signs of a fire.

 Benefits of an Automatic Fire Suppression System

-• Faster fire detection.
-The system can be set up to provide fire alarms as well as fire suppression, meaning that any fire will be detected and dealt with as quickly as possible.
+• Faster fire detection: The system can be set up to provide fire alarms as well as suppression, meaning that any fire will be detected and dealt with as quickly as possible.

-If you’re looking for a comprehensive fire suppression system for your workplace then get in touch with Robinsons Facilities Services today.
+For a comprehensive fire suppression system for your business, get in touch with Robinsons Facilities Services today.
 We’ll be able to advise you on the best system for your needs.

 The Difference Between Fire Suppression, Prevention, and Detection

-Fire suppression, fire prevention, and fire detection are all important components of fire safety, but they each serve a different purpose in reducing the risk of fire damage and injuries.
+Fire suppression, prevention, and detection are all important components of fire safety, but they each serve a different purpose in reducing the risk of fire damage and injuries.

-Fire suppression refers to the methods and technologies used to control or extinguish a fire once it has started.
-This can include things like sprinkler systems, fire doors and other fire suppression equipment.
+This refers to the methods and technologies used to control or extinguish a fire once it has started.
+This can include things like sprinkler systems, fire doors and other suppression equipment.
 Fire suppression is typically considered a reactive approach to fire safety, as it involves responding to a fire that has already started and working to extinguish it before it can cause extensive damage.

 Fire detection is another important component of fire safety.
 Fire detection systems are designed to identify the presence of a fire and alert occupants of a commercial building so that they can take action.
 This can include smoke detectors, fire alarms, and other monitoring systems.
 Fire detection is typically considered a proactive approach to fire safety, as it allows occupants to respond to a fire before it has a chance to spread through the building and cause significant damage.